As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

-You can remove it by going to the layout option in your dashboard and edit that gadget.
+You can remove it by selecting the layout option from your main menu (≡) and edit that gadget.
 Then click “remove” at the bottom of that gadget.

 If you're using Blogger to create a regular website, not specifically for blogging, then it's not necessary to have a blogger profile.
 When you create a new blog site, the layout defaults to having the "Blogger Profile" gadget in the sidebar (unless you never created a profile).